Setting up a Google Doc for optimal AO3 import

 - Keep in mind you may have to reassert the centering formatting in AO3, and it won’t automatically format centered in Google Docs, but both programs have a button for that.
 Looks the same in both places.
 Above: Google docs (Don't bother, it won't import) Below: AO3 (Do use!)

-- If you choose the emoji option, you will only search for your emoji and then center it, rather than replacing with a horizontal line.
+- If you choose the emoticon option, you will only search for your emoticon and then center it, rather than replacing with a horizontal line.

 Working With a Beta Reader In Google Docs